Aakriti0207/NeetCodeProblems--DSA/README.md

 ## 📌 About

 The **NeetCode DSA Sheet** is one of the most structured and efficient paths to ace Data Structures & Algorithms for coding interviews.
-I've taken up this challenge to improve my skills in **C++ / Java / Python (as per question needs)** and document my journey here.
+I've taken up this challenge to improve my skills in **C++** and document my journey here.

 ---